statgen/fivex/util/README.md

 (1) Enter the data directory and symlink the ensembl Homo sapiens Build 38 genes file with the following commmand: ln -s /net/amd/amkwong/browseQTL/all_chr/ensembl/Homo_sapiens.GRCh38.97.chr.gff3.gz ./

-(2) While still in the data directory, symlink the full chromosome-specific, all-tissues data with the following commands: ln -s /net/amd/amkwong/browseQTL/all_chr/data/by_chromosome/chr*.All_Tissues.allpairs.txt.gz* ./ ln -s /net/amd/amkwong/browseQTL/all_chr/data/all_chr.All_Tissues.allpairs.txt.gz* ./
+(2) While still in the data directory, symlink the fully-processed chromosome-specific, all-tissues data with the following commands: ln -s /net/amd/amkwong/browseQTL/all_chr/data/by_chromosome/chr*.All_Tissues.sorted.txt.gz* ./

-- If you wish to generate the data fresh from the original GTEx v8 data, use the following alternate step:
+- (Alternate method) If you wish to generate the data fresh from the original GTEx v8 data, use the following alternate step:
-- (2a) Enter the data/temp directory and symlink the full GTEx v8 fastqtl data with the following command:
-- ln -s /net/dumbo/home/xwen/ncbi/dbGaP-9060/gtex_v8_data/eqtl/fastqtl/*.allpairs.txt.gz ./
+- (2a) Enter the data/temp directory and symlink the full GTEx v8 fastqtl data with the following command: ln -s /net/dumbo/home/xwen/ncbi/dbGaP-9060/gtex_v8_data/eqtl/fastqtl/*.allpairs.txt.gz ./

 (3) Enter the util directory.